-Just write.
-Ideally set some side aside every day, make it part of your routine.
-Ten minutes will do, 20 minutes is even better.
-Don’t think about what you’re writing, don’t edit, don’t worry about spelling or grammar or making any sense.
-There are great benefits to be gained from following a structured journal, to focusing on a specific issue or topic, to aiming for a set word-count, or for keeping it to a set of short, simple bullet points.
+As well as the benefits of journaling outlined above, there’s lots to be gained from following a structured journal, focusing on a specific issue or topic, aiming for a set word-count, or limiting your practice to a set of short, simple bullet points.
 But the key to getting started is to just let the words flow and see where they take you.